Last Updated on January 26, 2022 by Grow with Bovees

 How To Pick the Best Frost Blanket For Plants

 You now know that you should cover your garden plants with a protective cover.
 But you don’t know what type of cover yet and what to look for in your plant protection, so we’re now going to guide you through that.

 Plastics such as polypropylene or polyethylene are tough and have good heat resistance, which means that they won’t burn easily in the sun.
 They’re also lightweight and less likely to crush the plants underneath them.

 However, they’re not super breathable or the best at insulation.
 Also note that plastic coverings shouldn’t touch your plants since this might result in water being kept between the cover and the green, resulting in possibly worse frost damage.
 For this reason, look for a plastic covering that includes steel hoops to prop them up and away from the ground.

-Depending on whether you want to cover fruit trees, rows of vegetables, flowery bushes, or any other plant in your garden, you’ll need differently sized plant covers.
+Depending on whether you want to cover a deciduous fruit tree, rows of vegetables, flowery bushes, brussels sprouts or any other plant in your garden, you’ll need differently sized plant covers.
 Generally, you have the choice of row or tunnel covers that are great for vegetables and typically larger to cover more plants at the same time.

 Individual covers are your other alternative, and these are smaller coverings great for fruit trees, bushes, or tomato plants.

 Even though the main purpose of frost protection is to make sure that your plants don’t freeze, some coverings also have additional protective features.
 Some protect plants and seedlings from heavy rain and snow, which could otherwise damage them.